 General Compensation – Covering non-financial losses you have experienced, such as pain, suffering and lifestyle changes.

-Our ambulance and paramedic delays solicitors can provide a highly accurate valuation for even the most complex claims, ensuring nothing is overlooked and that you have the chance to secure the highest possible damages for your injuries.
+Our ambulance and paramedic delays solicitors can provide a highly accurate valuation for even the most complex claims, ensuring nothing is overlooked and that you have the chance to secure the highest possible compensation for your injuries.

 What is the time limit to claim compensation for ambulance delays and delayed paramedic treatment?